Genetics Real-Time PCR Homepage

 Light-up probe: The light-up probe is a peptide nucleic acid (PNA) oligomer to which an asymmetric cyanine dye thiazole orange (a single reporter dye) is tethered.
 Upon hybridization the thiazole orange moiety interacts with the nucleic acid bases and the probe becomes brightly (up to 50-fold) fluorescent (Svanvik, 2000a; 2000b & 2001;Isacsson, 2000; Wolffs, 2001).
 Being based on an uncharged analog (PNA), the light-up probe hybridizes faster and binds target DNA much stronger than oligonucleotide-based probes.
 See also LightUp Technologies.

-Locked Nucleic Acid (LNA®) Probes: A new generation of sequence-specific probes designed using LNA (a novel nucleic acid analogue), which has enhanced hybridization performance and biological stability (Koch, 2003; Tolstrup, 2003; Johnson, 2004).
-LNA has also been used in primers to increase sensitivity (Latorra, 2003).
-See also web brochures by Proligo; Exiqon; IDT; Gene Link; PCR: Replicating Success (Moore, 2005).
+Locked Nucleic Acid (LNA®) Probes: A new generation of sequence-specific probes designed using LNA (a novel nucleic acid analogue), which enhances hybridization performance and biological stability (Koch, 2003; Tolstrup, 2003; Johnson, 2004).
+Besides increased specificity and stability, by allowing shorter probes, LNA increases quenching efficiency and reduces signal-to-noise ratio.
+LNA probes perform similar to MGB probes (Letertre, 2003; Johnson, 2004).
+LNA is also used in primers to increase sensitivity (Latorra, 2003).
+See web brochures by Exiqon; Thermo; Eurogentec; IDT; Gene Link; PCR: Replicating Success (Moore, 2005) and Simplifying the Probe Set (Mouritzen, 2005).

 Log-view: See Linear View.